-Soliris is the first and only complement inhibitor, and the only complement-based therapy approved in the European Union (EU) for the treatment of patients with refractory gMG who are anti-AChR antibody-positive.
-Alexion's supplemental Biologics License Application (sBLA) in the U.S. and a supplemental new drug application in Japan for Soliris for similar indications have been accepted for review by the U.S. Food and Drug Administration (FDA) and the Japanese Ministry of Health, Labour and Welfare (MHLW), respectively.
+Alexion's supplemental Biologics License Application (sBLA) in the U.S. and a supplemental new drug application in Japan for Soliris as a treatment for patients with anti-AChR antibody-positive refractory gMG have been accepted for review by the U.S. Food and Drug Administration (FDA) and the Japanese Ministry of Health, Labour and Welfare (MHLW), respectively.
 Soliris has received Orphan Drug Designation (ODD) for the treatment of patients with MG in the U.S. and EU, and for the treatment of patients with refractory gMG in Japan.